 “Hollywood only makes two movies.
 The Boy’s Movie and The Girls’ Movie.” – Delicious Tacos

 Modern Hollywood has a genius racket going where they actually now sell boy-movies written as girl-movies.
-Hollywood has hijacked and redefined the boy-movie to primarily appeal to girls in its writing and thematics with the idea that boys are only looking for familiar shapes and colors.
+Hollywood has redefined the boy-movie to primarily appeal to girls in its writing and thematics with the idea that boys are only looking for familiar shapes and colors.

-While I should have called it a day after seeing Nolan’s masterful “The Dark Knight” (2008) in theaters, I maybe had one too many beers on the forth of July, and was convinced to venture once more to the movie-house and see “Terminator: Genisys” (2015), and of course had quickly realized that I had been had.
+While I should have called it a day after seeing Nolan’s masterful “The Dark Knight” (2008) in theaters, I maybe had one too many beers on the forth of July, and was convinced to venture once more to the movie-house and see “Terminator: Genisys” (2015), and of course quickly realized that I had been had.

 The United States is founded on the idea that there is an inherent justice in rebelling against a seemingly unjust system.
 If Public Education is primarily teaching ideology, the most important initial lesson taught is The Revolutionary War.
 The rebellious colonies were inherently justified in their rebellion.
 Their assessment of Great Britain as greatly unjust must always be taken at face-value; the American colonies were victims and victims never lie.